robustCovariances¶

 User specified observation weights and frequencies may be given for each row

-.
+in x.
 Listwise deletion of missing values is assumed so that all

 observations used are “complete”.